Zion National Park with Kids: 8 Easy Hikes + Tips

 Last Updated:

 We spent 5 days in Zion National Park with kids (who were 3 & 5 years old at the time) in mid-April.
-We love to go on family hikes to enjoy the beauty of nature, so a visit to Zion Canyon with kids was ideal for us.
-A lot of people visit Zion in a single day, but Zion Canyon is one of the best national parks for families in the USA, so if you have time, we encourage you to stay longer and enjoy the many great things to do in Zion with kids.
+We love to go on family hikes to enjoy the beauty of nature, so a visit to Zion with kids was ideal for us.
+A lot of people visit Zion National Park in a single day, but Zion is one of the best national parks for families in the USA, so if you have time, we encourage you to stay longer and enjoy the many great things to do in Zion with kids.

 The Watchman trail has the best views in Zion National Park, Utah.